gschwind/web-intro/notebooks/32-exo-cv-background.md

 ## tip : implement a cyclic task
 <!-- #endregion -->

-implementing a cyclic task was done in example 2 already
-as a reminder: based on `setInterval()`
-(you may use clearInterval to cancel)
+implementing a cyclic task was done in example 2 already as a reminder: based on `setInterval()`.
+You may use clearInterval to cancel.

 ```javascript cell_style="split"
 // so that we can stop the running loop